hynek/svcs/docs/glossary.md

     ```

     ::: {important}
-    If you use *svcs* like in the example above, you're actually doing {term}`dependency injection` -- and that's a Good Thing™.
+    If you use *svcs* like in the example above, you're doing {term}`dependency injection` -- and that's a Good Thing™.

     Obtaining the database using {meth}`svcs.Container.get()` *is* service location, but passing it into your {term}`service layer` -- without using it yourself -- makes the view a {term}`composition root` and `handle_form_data()` the entry point into your service layer.

+    You could say that you're moving your composition root into the view where it acquires services on demand as it needs them.

     We strongly recommend using *svcs* like this.
     :::